-Your child may already recognize “I, see, and a” as sight words, but if not, go ahead and help them read those portions.
+Your child may already recognize “I, see, this and a” as sight words, but if not, go ahead and help him read those portions.

-The goal of these sheets is to sound out short vowel words, so no big deal if they stumble over these sentences.
+The goal of these sheets is to sound out short vowel words, so no big deal if your kids stumble over these sentences.

 Instead of the fluency sentences with coloring, your child will read a sentence and then draw what they read!

-Again, if they need help with sight words like “I and the” feel free to jump in and help them.
+Again, if he needs help with sight words, feel free to jump in and help them.

 As you can see these mini packets are very similar in how they are organized, so your child will definitely start to feel comfortable with tackling each of them.